Madalin-Antonoiu/code-test-completed/README.md

 # code-test

-Get started by cloning the repo, Run `npm` and then `npm run serve`.
+Get started by cloning the repo, Run `npm install` and then `npm run serve`.

 The instructions are on the first page.